thecmdrunner/quick-vm/README.md

   - Ubuntu 18.04 or newer
   - Fedora 29 or newer
   - Arch (You can read this [Guide by LinuxHint](https://linuxhint.com/install_configure_kvm_archlinux) for permissions and User Group setup)
+  - 4 CPUs (2 Hyperthreaded Cores at minimum, 1 vCPU is reserved for the host)
+  - 8 GiB of RAM

 <p>
 <details>
 <summary>Installing Dependencies</summary>